About

 What happens when we combine hydrodynamics and composite structures?
 In-flight shape can be carefully tuned to achieve hydrodynamic and structural efficiency for a given operating envelope.

-Most of the projects listed are based on academic research or personal projects.
+Most of the projects listed below are based on academic research or personal projects.
 Click the links to find out more.

-Hydroelastic tailoring of composite foils
+Hydroelastic tailoring of composite appendages using numerical optimization

 Ventilation of flexible bodies in waves